taste-technologists/taste-technologists.github.io/index.md

 ![](M1_IndividualRecipe.png)

-### Profile Page
+### Favorites Page

-The profile page allows users to keep track of their favorite recipes for later references.
+The favorites page allows users to keep track of their favorite recipes for later references.

 ![](M1_Favorites.png)